Theory

 Swartz Postdoctoral Fellowships

-We currently have one opening for a Swartz Postdoctoral Fellow, beginning in summer or fall of 2024.
-The Fellow will join a vibrant group of theoretical and experimental neuroscientists and theorists in allied fields at Harvard’s Center for Brain Science.
+We currently have no openings for a Swartz Postdoctoral Fellow.
+When we do, Fellows will join a vibrant group of theoretical and experimental neuroscientists and theorists in allied fields at Harvard’s Center for Brain Science.

 Read more about the Swartz Program HERE.